Rockford Poet Laureate

-City of Rockford Poet Laureate and Youth Laureate Program
+City of Rockford Poet Laureate and Youth Poet Program

-Current City of Rockford Poet Laureate, 2021 and 2022: Christine Swanberg
+Current City of Rockford Poet Laureate, 2023 and 2024: Jenna Goldsmith

 Christine Swanberg has an accomplished portfolio of publications and community engagement both within the Rockford Area and throughout the State of Illinois as an active poet, editor, educator, and columnist for over fifty years.
 She is the recipient of accolades, awards, and scholarships across the United States, including Midwest Poetry Review: (first prize), a merit scholarship to the Vermont Writers Program, and receipt of the Carl Sandburg fellowship.